itthinx/groups-forums-woocommerce-info/readme.txt

 == Installation ==

-1. Go to *Plugins > Add New > Upload* and choose the plugin's zip file, or extract the contents and copy the `woocommerce-coupons-countdown` folder to your site's `/wp-content/plugins/` directory.
+1. Go to *Plugins > Add New > Upload* and choose the plugin's zip file, or extract the contents and copy the `groups-forums-woocommerce-info` folder to your site's `/wp-content/plugins/` directory.
 2. Enable the plugin from the *Plugins* menu in WordPress.
 3. Use the new coupon settings that are now available.

 == Upgrade Notice ==

-This version has been updated for compatibility with the latest versions of WordPress and Groups.
+This version has been updated for compatibility with the latest versions of WordPress, Groups and WooCommerce.

 See the changelog.txt for details.